 The Division of Mathematical Sciences (DMS) of the National Science Foundation plans a limited number of grants for the support of computing environments for research in the mathematical sciences.
 SCREMS proposals are for computing environments dedicated to research in the mathematical sciences.
 Proposals may request support for the purchase of computing equipment and limited support for professional systems administrators or programmer personnel for research computing needs.
 These grants are intended to support research projects of high quality that require access to advanced computing resources.
+Requests for routine upgrades of standard desk-environment workstations or laptop computers are not appropriate for this program.
 Awards are made to provide support for specific research projects rather than to provide general computing capacity.
-Proposers are encouraged to include projects involving symbolic and algebraic computations, numerical computations and simulations, as well graphical representations (visualization) in aid of the research.
+Proposers are encouraged to include projects involving symbolic and algebraic computations, numerical computations and simulations, and graphical representations (visualization) in aid of the research.
+The SCREMS program has limits on the number of proposals that an institution may submit in any year.
+If possible, within the context of the institutional limits, SCREMS proposals should be submitted as MRI proposals.
+Effective in FY 2004, and consistent with MRI, cost sharing is no longer required for SCREMS proposals from non-PhD granting institutions (see Section V.B).